-- ^I The where clause corresponds to the selection predicate of the relational algebra.
+- The where clause corresponds to the selection predicate of the relational algebra.
 It consists of predicate involving attributes of the relations that appear in the from clause. - The SQL uses the logical connectives and, or, and not.
 It also allows us to use the comparison operators to compare strings and arithmetic expression.

-I To find all loan numbers for loans made at the perryridge branch with loan amounts greater than \$1200.

-Select loan-number from loan
+- To find all loan numbers for loans made at the perryridge branch with loan amounts greater than \$1200. - Select loan-number from loan Where branch-name="perryridge" and amount>1200 iii) The From Clause:

-'''

-Where branch-name="perryridge" and amount>1200

-'''

-- I The SQL includes between comparison operator to simplify where clauses.
-It also contain not between operator. - I To find the loan numbers of those loans with amount between \$90,000 and 1,00,000. - Select loan-number from loan Where amount between 90000 and 100000 (OR) - Select loan-number from loan Where amount<=100000 and amount>=90000 iii) The From Clause:
+- The SQL includes between comparison operator to simplify where clauses.
+It also contain not between operator.

+- To find the loan numbers of those loans with amount between \$90,000 and 1,00,000.

+- Select loan-number from loan

+Where amount between 90000 and 100000

+(OR)

+- Select loan-number from loan

+Where amount<=100000 and amount>=90000